-Metal prices, including gold, silver, zinc, lead and copper prices, have fluctuated widely in recent years.
+Metal prices, including silver, gold, zinc, lead and copper prices, have fluctuated widely in recent years.
 The marketability and price of any metals that may be acquired or produced by the Company may be affected by numerous factors beyond the control of the Company.
-These factors include delivery uncertainties related to the proximity of potential reserves to processing facilities and extensive government regulation relating to price, taxes, royalties, allowable production land tenure, the import and export of minerals and many other aspects of the mining business.
+These factors include delivery uncertainties related to the proximity of potential Mineral Reserves to processing facilities and extensive government regulation relating to price, taxes, royalties, allowable production land tenure, the import and export of minerals and many other aspects of the mining business.
+Additionally, the current outbreak of COVID-19 and efforts to contain it, including restrictions on travel and other advisories issued may have a significant effect on metal prices and demand in China and other markets.